Smoked pork tenderloin.

 Pork ready to be smoked.

 Place the whole pan on the grill and adjust the grill temperature to 220°F (105°C).
+It will take 45 minutes to an hour to smoke and cook the meat.

 Check the meat with the thermometer.
-The ideal temperature for pork is 145° F (62°C)
+The ideal temperature for pork is 145° F (62°C).

 One pork tenderloin roughly weighs 1 -2 pounds which would serve 2-4 people.
 The best option is to serve this as a main protein dish and vegetable sides.